 Current COVID-19 advice

 In accordance with current NSW Health advice, masks will not be worn by children under 2 years of age and babies.
-NSW Health advises children 2-12 years are also exempt from the requirement to wear face masks, but are encouraged to wear masks where practicable.

 The risk of transmission of COVID-19 can be reduced through physical distancing amongst staff members, children and visitors to service premises.

 Services should consider implementing physical distancing measures to reduce the risk of COVID-19.

 Ensure physical distancing between adults of 1.5m, wherever possible.